 [YEAR] Stock Plan

-RESTRICTED Stock Purchase Agreement
+RESTRICTED STOCK Agreement

-This Restricted Stock Purchase Agreement (this “Agreement”) is made as of __________ by and between [Company Name], a Delaware corporation (the “Company”), and ____________________ (“Purchaser”) pursuant to the Company’s [YEAR] Stock Plan (the “Plan”).
+This Restricted Stock Agreement (this “Agreement”) is made as of __________ by and between [Company Name], a Delaware corporation (the “Company”), and ____________________ (“Participant”) pursuant to the Company’s [YEAR] Stock Plan (the “Plan”).
 To the extent any capitalized terms used in this Agreement are not defined, they shall have the meaning ascribed to them in the Plan.

-Sale of Stock.
-Subject to the terms and conditions of this Agreement, simultaneously with the execution and delivery of this Agreement by the parties or on such other date as the Company and Purchaser shall agree (the “Purchase Date”), the Company will issue and sell to Purchaser, and Purchaser agrees to purchase from the Company, __________ shares of the Company’s Common Stock (the “Shares”) at a purchase price of USD $__________ per share for a total purchase price of USD $__________ (the “Aggregate Purchase Price”).
-On the Purchase Date, Purchaser will deliver the Aggregate Purchase Price to the Company and the Company will enter the Shares in Purchaser’s name as of such date in the books and records of the Company or, if applicable, a duly authorized transfer agent of the Company.
-The Company will deliver to Purchaser a stock certificate or, in the case of uncertificated securities, upon request, a notice of issuance for the Shares as soon as practicable following such date.
-As used elsewhere herein, the term “Shares” refers to all of the Shares purchased hereunder and all securities received in connection with the Shares pursuant to stock dividends or splits, all securities received in replacement of the Shares in a recapitalization, merger, reorganization, exchange or the like, and all new, substituted or additional securities or other property to which Purchaser is entitled by reason of Purchaser’s ownership of the Shares.
-By Purchaser’s signature and the signature of the Company’s representative below, Purchaser and the Company agree that this acquisition of Shares is governed by the terms and conditions of this Agreement and the [Company Name] [YEAR] Stock Plan which is attached to and made a part of this Agreement.
+Grant of Restricted Stock.
+Subject to the terms and conditions of this Agreement, the Company hereby grants to Participant __________ shares of the Company’s Common Stock (the “Shares”) as consideration of services rendered by Participant to the Company.
+The Company will deliver to Participant a stock certificate or, in the case of uncertificated securities, upon request, a notice of issuance for the Shares as soon as practicable following such date.
+As used elsewhere herein, the term “Shares” refers to all of the Shares granted hereunder and all securities received in connection with the Shares pursuant to stock dividends or splits, all securities received in replacement of the Shares in a recapitalization, merger, reorganization, exchange or the like, and all new, substituted or additional securities or other property to which Participant is entitled by reason of Participant’s ownership of the Shares.
+Shares that have not yet vested as of a given time pursuant to the Vesting Schedule below are referred to herein as “Unvested Shares.”
+By Participant’s signature and the signature of the Company’s representative below, Participant and the Company agree that this grant of Shares is governed by the terms and conditions of this Agreement and the [Company Name] [YEAR] Stock Plan which is attached to and made a part of this Agreement.

-Consideration.
-Payment of the Aggregate Purchase Price shall be made by any method permitted by the Company and authorized under the Plan.
-In addition, Purchaser shall satisfy any applicable tax, withholding obligations, required deductions or other payments, all in accordance with the Plan.
+Vesting Schedule. ____ of the total Shares shall vest on __________, and an additional _____ of the total Shares shall vest on the same day of each month thereafter (and if there is no corresponding day, the last day of the month), subject to Participant’s Continuous Service Status through such vesting date.
+Fractional shares shall be rounded down to the nearest whole share.

 Limitations on Transfer.
-Purchaser acknowledges and agrees that the Shares purchased under this Agreement are subject to (i) the transfer restrictions set forth in Section 12 of the Plan, (ii) the terms and conditions that apply to the Company’s Common Stock, as set forth in the Company’s Bylaws, [including (without limitation) certain transfer restrictions set forth in Section [__] of the Company’s Bylaws,] as may be in effect at the time of any proposed transfer (the “Bylaw Provisions”), and (iii) any other limitation or restriction on transfer created by Applicable Laws.
-In addition to the foregoing limitations on transfer, Purchaser shall not assign, encumber or dispose of any interest in the Shares while the Shares are subject to the Company’s Repurchase Option (as defined below).
-After any Shares have been released from such Repurchase Option, Purchaser shall not assign, encumber or dispose of any interest in the Shares except to the extent permitted by, and in compliance with, Section 12 of the Plan, the Bylaw Provisions, Applicable Laws, and the provisions below.
+Participant acknowledges and agrees that the Shares received under this Agreement are subject to (i) the transfer restrictions set forth in Section 12 of the Plan, (ii) the terms and conditions that apply to the Company’s Common Stock, as set forth in the Company’s Bylaws, [including (without limitation) certain transfer restrictions set forth in Section [__] of the Company’s Bylaws,] as may be in effect at the time of any proposed transfer (the “Bylaw Provisions”), and (iii) any other limitation or restriction on transfer created by Applicable Laws.
+In addition to the foregoing limitations on transfer, Participant shall not assign, encumber or dispose of any interest in the Shares while the Shares are subject to forfeiture (as described below).
+After any Shares are no longer subject to forfeiture, Participant shall not assign, encumber or dispose of any interest in the Shares except to the extent permitted by, and in compliance with, Section 12 of the Plan, the Bylaw Provisions, Applicable Laws, and the provisions below.